GioF71/upmpdcli-docker/README.md

 ## News

+### SubSonic

+From release 2023-04-19, support for the SubSonic plugin has been introduced.
+I am now a contributor to upmpdcli for this plugin.
+See the git repository [here](https://framagit.org/medoc92/upmpdcli).
+Everything has been developed and tested against [Navidrome](https://www.navidrome.org/) but should work with other servers hopefully.

 ### Scrobbling

 I have prepared a docker container for [Yams, Yet Another MPD Scrobbler](https://github.com/Berulacks/yams).
 [Here](https://github.com/GioF71/yams-docker/) is the repository.